sanishaukhale/VEABGoa/README.md

 *   `/admin/login`: To log in to the admin panel.
 *   `/admin/add-article`: To add new news articles (requires login).
 *   `/admin/add-project`: To add new projects (requires login).
 *   **Functionality on GitHub Pages:** Admin users can log in.
-The "Publish" buttons on admin forms will be enabled after login but will simulate success without actual database writes due to static site limitations.
+The "Publish" buttons on admin forms will be enabled after login and will attempt client-side database writes.

 ## Contributing